lume/lume.github.io/guide/compatibility.md

 To import and use LUME elements in your (JavaScript) React project, enable the LUME elements with their default element names.

+// CONTINUE defineElements not needed by default now, remove from here.

 ```tsx
 import {defineElements} from 'lume'
 defineElements()